 McCormick Bridgehouse Museum

 This museum is unique for several reasons.
 The most notable is its location inside the Michigan Avenue Bridge.
-As a result of its location, many people have no idea it even exists.
+As a result of its location, many people have no idea this Chicago history museum even exists.

 Go inside, though, to view the Michigan Avenue Bridge from below.
 In addition, you can get an inside look at the Chicago River's bridge system.